-Attributes: value [ps:string]
+Attributes: class [ps:class] Value [ps:string]

 A class alias is an abstract place holder for variant specific type instantiations.
 It allows to use concepts similar to interface inheritance with virtual methods in C++ without any overhead.
 The corresponding source element ps:classaliasfile can be used to generate the required C++ code.
-The unique name of the ps:classalias element represents the class name to be used when creating or referencing to objects implementing this abstract interface.
+The class or class alias to be aliased can be either referenced by the attribute class or the attribute value.